The fiber-full scheme: Introduction

 \section{Introduction}

-The Hilbert and Quot schemes were introduced by Grothendieck \cite{GROTHENDIECK_HILB} and are probably among the most important constructions in algebraic geometry.
-The Quot scheme $\Quot_{\FF/X/S}^P$ is a fine moduli space parametrizing all quotients of a fixed coherent sheaf $\FF$ on a projective morphism $f:X \subset \PP_S^r \rightarrow S$ that are flat over $S$ and have a fixed Hilbert polynomial $P(m) \in \QQ[m]$ along all fibers; the Hilbert scheme is a special case with $\FF = \OO_X$.
+The Hilbert and Quot schemes, introduced by Grothendieck \cite{GROTHENDIECK_HILB}, are among the most important constructions in algebraic geometry.
+The Quot scheme $\Quot_{\FF/X/S}^P$ is a fine moduli space parametrizing all quotients of a fixed coherent sheaf $\FF$ on a projective morphism $f:X \subset \PP_S^r \rightarrow S$ that are flat over a base scheme $S$ and have a fixed Hilbert polynomial $P(m) \in \QQ[m]$ along all fibers; the Hilbert scheme is a special case with $\FF = \OO_X$.
 These schemes can be used to construct other important moduli spaces such as the moduli of curves and the Picard scheme \cite{GIT, PICARD}.
 They are used to study deformations of curves which is an essential part of birational geometry \cite{MORI_AMPLE, KOLLAR_MORI}.
-They also feature prominently in other areas of mathematics.
 The Hilbert schemes of points on a singular plane curve and a surface are related to knot invariants \cite{HILB_KNOT_1, HILB_KNOT_2}.
 The Hilbert scheme of points on a surface appears in representation theory \cite{NAKAJIMA}, in combinatorics \cite{HAIMAIN} and, if the surface is a K3-surface, this Hilbert scheme provides an important class of examples of hyperk\"ahler varieties \cite{BEAUVILLE}.
 The main goal of this paper is to introduce a far-reaching generalization of the Hilbert and Quot schemes that controls all the cohomological data of the quotients of the coherent sheaf $\FF$ instead of just the Hilbert polynomial.

 We start with the classical example of the Hilbert scheme compactification of the space of twisted cubics that was studied by Piene and Schlessinger \cite{TWISTED_CUBIC}.
 The motivating example below shows how this well-studied Hilbert scheme decomposes into locally closed subschemes that have constant cohomological data.